Who is Eligible

 3. Be considered at risk of having a substantial developmental disability due to a combination of biomedical risk factors

-The 2021 Developmental Services Budget Trailer Bill amended the Welfare and Institutions (W&I) Code section 4512 to expand eligibility for Lanterman Developmental Disabilities Services Act (Lanterman Act) services by allowing a child who is three or four years of age to be provisionally eligible for regional center services under specified conditions.
+The 2021 Developmental Services Budget Trailer Bill amended the Welfare and Institutions (W&I) Code section 4512 to expand eligibility for Lanterman Developmental Disabilities Services Act (Lanterman Act) services by allowing a child from birth to four years of age to be provisionally eligible for regional center services under specified conditions.

 The child shall be provisionally eligible for regional center services if the child has a disability that is not solely physical in nature and has significant functional limitations in at least two of the following areas of major life activity, as determined by a regional center and as appropriate to the age of the child: